Choose the right espresso machine

 Summary

-Heat exchanger should be the ideal choice for most users.
-Heat exchanger can froth milk and extract coffee at the same time and is a lot more reliable than a double boiler.
-Double Boilers have a longer water network, and require a lot more electronic and mechanical components to handle the two boilers.
-Heat exchangers only has one boiler and it has an inner compartment to form another “boiler” in it.
-Cost to service the machine for an heat exchanger should cost closer to a single boiler, with even better reliability.
+The heat exchangers should be the ideal choice for most users.
+A heat exchanger can froth milk and extract coffee simultaneously and is much more reliable than a double boiler.
+Double Boilers have a more extended water network and require many more electronic and mechanical components to handle two boilers.
+Heat exchangers only have one boiler, and it has an inner compartment to form another “boiler” in it.
+The cost to service the machine for a heat exchanger should cost closer to a single boiler, with even better reliability.

 Technically, the more complicated the machine, the more parts it has, the less reliable or durable it becomes.

-The way the temperature descends as heat exchanger extracts, can be a positive thing, especially for dark roasts.
+How the temperature descends as heat exchanger extracts can be positive, especially for dark roasts.
 It can reduce the astringents pulled at the end of the extraction.
-In any case, there’s no clear evidence of which boiler system can produce a better espresso but reliability and serviceability is something that everyone has to deal with.
+In any case, there’s no clear evidence of which boiler system can produce a better espresso, but reliability and serviceability is something that everyone has to deal with.

-PID stands for Proportional, Integral, Derivative.
-For the espresso machine, it’s a digital component to control heat.
+PID stands for Proportional, Integral, and Derivative.
+It’s a digital component to control heat for coffee machines.

-Imagine your boiler heats up, how can the machine detects that the machine is too hot and stop heating or heats up further if it’s getting cold?
+Imagine your boiler heats up.
+How can the machine detects that the machine is hot enough and control the heat?

-In most cases, a pressurestat controls the temperature of the boiler by detecting the amount of pressure it has.
-When it’s too high or too low, it will send a signal to the heating element to react accordingly.
+In most cases, a pressure sensor known as the Pressurestat controls the boiler’s temperature by detecting the amount of pressure.
+When it’s too high or too low, it will signal the heating element to react accordingly.

-The user can have more accurate control over the temperature and tune to his preference.
-This might be useful for exploring different flavours coming from the same coffee at different temperature, as well as controlling the intensity of its bitterness and sourness.
+The user can have more accurate control over the temperature and tune it to his preference.
+This might be useful for exploring different flavours of the same coffee at different temperatures and controlling the intensity of its bitterness and sourness.
 It might be more noticeable if the user tunes by at least 2°C.

-The pressurestat will create a fluctuation of temperature in the boiler, as it switches on and off according to the measured pressure.
-The PID is more reactive and will keep the deadband smaller, so the temperature is more stable.
+The Pressurestat will create a temperature fluctuation in the boiler as it switches on and off according to the measured pressure.
+The PID is more reactive and will keep the deadband smaller, making the temperature more stable.

 Here is an example of PID versus Pressurestat.

-If 90°C is the set temperature, a PID may sway around 0.2°C up and down, a pressurestat may sway approximately 2°C or more.
+If 90°C is the set temperature, a PID may sway around 0.2°C up and down, and a Pressurestat may fluctuate approximately 2°C or more.

 Which is more durable?

-Pressurestats by itself should last for many years depending on the water condition, power stability and the ambient temperature.
-In some models, they come with a version with a heavy duty pressurestats with higher resistance, with longer expected longevity.
-We normally see pressurestats failing from limescale blockage than the component malfunction by itself.
-As such, it’s important to have the water properly softened to last it longer.
+Pressurestats should last many years depending on the water condition, power stability and ambient temperature.
+Some models come with a version with heavy-duty pressurestat of higher resistance, with longer expected longevity.
+We usually see pressurestats failing from limescale blockage rather than the component malfunction.
+As such, it’s essential to have the water adequately softened to last longer.

-Pressurestat does not work alone, it works with a power relay which cycles power to the heating element.
-The relay also has a lifespan as it switches on and off all the time to regulate the temperature of the machine.
-Over time, the relay’s contact points can be corroded which makes them no longer effective.
-The lifespan of the relay largely depends on the ambient temperature, the duration of usage and stability of power.
+Pressurestat does not work alone.
+It works with a power relay which cycles power to the heating element.
+The relay also has a lifespan as it constantly switches on and off to regulate the machine’s temperature.
+Over time, the relay’s contact points can be corroded, making them no longer effective.
+The lifespan of the relay largely depends on the ambient temperature, the usage duration and power stability.
 It is good to replace it regularly if you want to be more assured.
 They are not that expensive.
-It is also not a good idea to have them switched on all the time.
+Having them switched on all the time is also not a good idea.

 PID, like the pressurestat, does not work alone.
 It usually works with a solid static relay, a display, a water probe and a regulator.

 Some may deem that having more electronics increases the risk of failure.
-The big advantage it has is the solid state relay can last much longer.
-The regulator and display may be more susceptible to damages from moisture or power surge, and the water probe can malfunction from limescale buildup.
-Overall, we still think that PID is a safer choice which should last longer especially if the user intend to switch the machine on for a prolonged period.
+Its significant advantage is that the solid-state relay can last much longer.
+The regulator and display may be more susceptible to damage from moisture or power surge, and the water probe can malfunction from limescale buildup.
+Overall, we still think that PID is a safer choice which should last longer, especially if the user intends to switch the machine on for a prolonged period.

-For PID espresso machines, you must not set the temperature above the boiling point of 100-degree celsius.
-As it may trigger the safety control to trip and shut off the power completely, and you will have a problem.
-As you will need to remove the hood to rest the safety or send it back to the service centres.
+For PID espresso machines, you must not set the temperature above the boiling point of 100 degrees Celsius.
+It may trigger the safety control to trip and shut off the power completely, and you will have a problem.
+You must remove the hood to rest the safety or return it to the service centres.

-Vibration pumps are used in places where consumption level isn’t heavy.
+They are used in places where the consumption level isn’t heavy.
 They are about the size of your palm.
-They push water by having a piston that moves very quickly using electromagnetism.
-Vibration pumps can’t tune the flowing water pressure by itself, they always work at maximum efficiency, normally producing 15-19 bars of pressure, which is too high for decent espresso extraction.
+They push the water with a piston that moves very quickly using electromagnetism.
+Vibration pumps can’t tune the flowing water pressure by themselves.
+They always work at maximum efficiency, producing 15-19 bars of pressure, which is too high for proper espresso extraction.

-For prosumer machines like the Bezzeara, vibration pumps work with an over-pressure valve aka OPV.
+For prosumer machines like the Bezzera, vibration pumps work with an over-pressure valve known as OPV.
 The valve can be tuned to limit the pressure to flow at lower pressure.
-For Bezzera machines, they are usually tuned to work at around 12 bars.
-The other purpose of the OPV is to dampen the pulses of pressure from the vibration pump, so the flow will be smoother and creates less channelling issues.
+Bezzera machines are usually tuned to work at around 12 bars.
+The other purpose of the OPV is to dampen the pressure pulses from the vibration pump, so the flow will be smoother and create fewer channelling issues.

-Rotary pumps are used in places where usage level is high.
-They weigh several kilograms, slightly bigger than the size of two fists.
+They are used in places where the usage level is high.
+They weigh several kilograms, slightly larger.
 They are split into two parts, the pump and the motor.

-Rotary pump moves water by rotating the vanes in the pump, similar to how a fan moves air.
-They are capable of transferring a larger volume of water very quickly and are set working at lower pressure of about 10 bars.
-If you need to make adjustment of pressure, normally there’s a control which you can access externally from the machine that tune the pump directly.
-User should not tune the pressure above 12 bars
+A rotary pump moves water by rotating the vanes in the pump, similar to how a fan moves air.
+They can transfer a larger volume of water very quickly and are set to work at lower pressure of about 10 bars.
+If you need to adjust the pressure, normally there’s a control which you can access externally from the machine that tunes the pump directly.
+The user should not tune the pressure above 12 bars

 There is still an over-pressure valve for the rotary pump, which should not be tuned.
 It is not for controlling the pressure but as a safety to vent off excess pressure and regulate water flow.